 If you’re pregnant or planning to become pregnant, talk with your doctor before starting Rexulti treatment.

-It’s not known if Rexulti is safe to take while breastfeeding, as this use of the drug hasn’t been studied.
+It’s not known whether Rexulti is safe to take while breastfeeding, as this use of the drug hasn’t been studied.

 If you’re breastfeeding or planning to breastfeed, talk with your doctor before starting Rexulti treatment.
 They’ll discuss the best options for you and your child during this time.